sakinasendhi52/Quiz-Project/README.md

 ## 📌 Project Description

 The Web Dev Quiz is built using **HTML**, **CSS**, and **JavaScript**.
-It presents 10 multiple-choice questions covering HTML, CSS, and JavaScript fundamentals, with a 15-second timer per question, instant answer feedback, an animated card-deck visual, and a final score screen.
+It presents 10 multiple-choice questions covering HTML, CSS, and JavaScript fundamentals, with a 15-second timer per question, instant answer feedback, and a final score screen.

 This project is designed to strengthen JavaScript fundamentals through practical implementation of timers, event handling, and dynamic content updates.